PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Related Work

 \subsection{Video Generation.}

-Our method is built upon the video diffusion model which has emerged as the prevailing paradigm for video generation.
-VDM~\citep{ho2022video} pioneered the exploration of diffusion models for high-resolution video generation.
-In recent years, video diffusion architectures have transitioned from U-Nets~\citep{blattmann2023stable, guo2023animatediff, singer2022make} to transformer-based designs~\citep{brooks2024video, yang2024cogvideox, wan2025wan, kong2024hunyuanvideo, zheng2024open}, unlocking better realism and dynamic fidelity.
+Our method builds upon video diffusion models, which have emerged as the prevailing paradigm for video generation.
+VDM~\citep{ho2022video} pioneered the application of diffusion models to high-resolution video synthesis.
+In recent years, video diffusion architectures have transitioned from U-Net designs~\citep{blattmann2023stable, guo2023animatediff, singer2022make} to transformer-based architectures~\citep{brooks2024video, yang2024cogvideox, wan2025wan, kong2024hunyuanvideo, zheng2024open}, enabling greater realism and dynamic fidelity.
 Among them, Wan2.1~\citep{wan2025wan} demonstrates superior generation capability as an open-source model and is therefore selected as our backbone.